sheepsixteen/spacesheep/_posts/2020-07-13-i-know-html-now-what.md

 <details>
   <summary>Click here to show the first hint</summary>

-  Try googling "How to host website for free on github"
+  Try googling "How to host a website for free on GitHub"
 </details>

 <details>